informatter/nilan/README.md

 🔴 Complex features such as Module/package imports, etc ...

-## Short term TODOs
+## TODOs
-- For loop
-- Functions
+- Implement existing language features in tree-walk interpreter and parser (AST generator) into the compiler and VM 👷 (In progress)
+- Add suppor for `else if`, `break`
+- Add support for functions and function calls.
+- Add support for structs.

 ## Current Syntactic Grammar (ISO EBNF)